superplayhero2/superplayhero2/README.md

 I'm a dumb programmer who forgets how to do anything in an instant and i also play friday night funkin alot and program in it

-Good at lua
+Good at lua and Haxe

-Starting out at haxeflixel
+Currently Learning C#

 How do i make a function in python again?